Workiva/go-hystrimp/README.md

 ![Hystrix Flow](flow.png)

-Hystrimp improves upon [hystrix-go](https://github.com/afex/hystrix-go) in the following ways:
+It improves upon [hystrix-go](https://github.com/afex/hystrix-go) (similar project) in the following ways:

 * Support for automatic retry of command with backoff upon remote errors or timeouts.
 * Remote commands are grouped into logical services